srobo/volunteer-emails/SR2020/2020-07-02-virtual-competition-call-for-volunteers.md

 #### In-chat mentors

-You will be in the live-stream chat to answer questions.
+You will be in the live-stream chat and on the forum to answer questions on the day.
+Knowledge of our simualator and Python in general is handy for this role.

 ## Sign up

-If you are interested to fill any of these roles, please [sign up](https://forms.gle/zdSoX35KRqip2VA9A).
+**If you are interested to fill any of these roles, please [sign up](https://forms.gle/zdSoX35KRqip2VA9A).**
-We will brief you on your role and our safeguarding policies.
+We will brief you on your role and our safeguarding policies once your role has been assigned.

 If you have any further questions, please don't hesitate to [get in touch](competition-team@studentrobotics.org)!